zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/withdraw-exit.md

 title: withdrawExit
 keywords:
 - 'pos client, erc1155, withdrawExit, polygon, sdk'
-description: 'withdrawExit method can be used to exit the withdraw process by using the txHash from withdrawStart method.'
+description:  'Exit the withdraw process using txHash from withdrawStart.'
 ---

 `withdrawExit` method can be used to exit the withdraw process by using the txHash from `withdrawStart` method.